epfl-ada/ada-2024-project-panada/README.md

 - Each member can work on one research question.
 - Each team member will be responsible for making the final visualization to complete the Data Story.
+- The website was created and developed by Imane

 ## Questions for TA (optional)